- The benefits of incorporating in Delaware generally favor large public corporations with thousands of stockholders.

 Investors prefer Delaware corporations

-If you’re a startup that anticipates needing outside investors to help scale your company, venture capitalists, private equity and investment banks oftentimes prefer investing in companies that are incorporated in Delaware.
+If you’re a startup that anticipates needing outside investors to help scale your company, venture capitalists, private equity and investment banks often prefer investing in companies that are incorporated in Delaware.
 Instead of converting your company when an investment banker or venture capitalist demands a change, incorporating in Delaware is a logical first step.

 There are benefits to companies who incorporate within Delaware…for large companies.